peterwu-1031/abc-ErrorRec/README_ErrorRec.md

 1. Generate a patch(patch.v) for netlist1 and several subcircuits in 'cec_patch' folder.
 (Similar to Cadence LEC)

 2. Users can do synthesis and technology mapping on patch.v by Yosys command 'tcl patch.tcl'.
+(Using cell library - lib/typical.lib)